Aligning Large Language Models with Representation Editing: A Control Perspective: Experiment

-Following~\cite{khanov2024args}, we leverage Diversity, Coherence, Average Reward, and Win Rate as our evaluation metrics. \textbf{Diversity} measures the frequency of repeated n-grams in generated text.
+Following~\cite{khanov2024alignment}, we leverage Diversity, Coherence, Average Reward, and Win Rate as our evaluation metrics. \textbf{Diversity} measures the frequency of repeated n-grams in generated text.
 The diversity score for a given response \(\mathbf{y}\) is represented as \(\prod_{n=2}^4 \frac{\text{unique n-grams}(\mathbf{y)}}{\text{total n-grams}(\mathbf{y})}\).
 A higher diversity score suggests a broader vocabulary range in text generation. \textbf{Coherence} calculates the cosine similarity between the embeddings of the prompt and its continuation.
 We use the pre-trained SimCSE sentence embedding model, following the approach outlined in~\cite{yixuansu2022}, to obtain these embeddings. \textbf{Average Reward} is the mean of the rewards evaluated by the reward model across all responses corresponding to the test prompts. \textbf{Win Rate} is the rate at which the model's response is rated better than the preferred response in the dataset.
-Following \cite{khanov2024args, chiang2023vicuna}, we use \texttt{GPT-4} as the judge, having it review and score two responses to the same prompt on a scale from 1 to 10.
+Following \cite{khanov2024alignment, chiang2023vicuna}, we use \texttt{GPT-4} as the judge, having it review and score two responses to the same prompt on a scale from 1 to 10.
 We provide explicit instructions to assess the responses based on criteria such as helpfulness, harmlessness, relevance, accuracy, and insightfulness.
 The detailed prompt is provided in \Cref{appendix:gpt4}.
 We randomly sample 300 prompts from the test set of \texttt{HH-RLHF} for the \texttt{GPT-4} evaluation.
 To mitigate position bias, we randomize the order in which we present the generated responses to GPT-4, as in \cite{zheng2023judging}.
+Additionally, we also present the \textbf{Inference Time} in hour under batch size of 32.

 We randomly sample 1000 data points from the training set as a separate validation set to select the hyperparameters—the step size $ \alpha$ and the number of updates $n$—based on the sum of coherence, diversity, and average reward.
 Additional experimental details are provided in \Cref{appendix:details}.